uhop/dcl-site/source/docs/dcl_js/advise/index.md

 ### Around

 Essentially it is the same as [dcl.superCall()](/docs/mini_js/supercall).
-It uses the same double function pattern, and its behavior the same.
+It uses the same double function pattern, and its behavior is the same.

 ### Order of advices